z3r07h/Mr-R0B0T-s03-ARG/README.md

 Other Geological sites such as Sioux Falls, and the Mine in the congo White Rose want's to get his/her hands on seem to be key pieces of the story.
 Thus they could also be key pieces of the ARG

 **Numbers**
 There's alot of 6 digit numbers coming up this season (and some 5 digit ones).
+We start seeing 8 digit numbers of important in episode 7

 To facilitate better ARG organisation I will begin to collate major incidents of locations, numbers, usernames/passwords into easy accessible files.